MaddieM4/weblua/README.md

 Call with just one argument if you want a peek into the intermediate storage technique.

+**BEHIND THE SCENES MAGIC:** JavaScript doesn't understand the concept of integer keys for objects, and coerces them to strings behind your back.
+The consequence of this is that you can't create Lua tables with integer keys very conveniently, *except* by providing them as arrays - so if you want to intermix, you can, but it's awfully inconvenient.
+I make no attempt to fix this failing of JS, because I consider it even more surprising to add a layer of "this key looks like an int so I'll coerce it" to pushStack() object parsing.

 #### Lua.anon_lua_object(object)

 Return an anonymous Lua object based on the JS object given.
 Will use Lua.inject for complex structures, or a literal where possible.